 For those who haven’t read A Fine Dessert, it follows four families over as many centuries — all of them connected by the preparation of the titular dish: blackberry fool.
 The story culminates in the modern-day gathering pictured above.
 Blackall’s intricate details add depth to the image — the crawling vine in the background, the fuzzy illuminations of the lanterns, and even the elaborate border of the tablecloth all contribute to the scene’s authenticity.

 Which children's book illustrator is the best fit for your book?

 2. A Different Pond, Thi Bui

-This illustration from Thi Bui’s A Different Pond is a lovely exercise in lighting.
+This children's book illustration from Thi Bui's A Different Pond is a lovely exercise in lighting.
 Bui masterfully demonstrates how to use color when painting a night scene, including some hues that you might not expect — such as the pale bluish-green of the hillside, which stands out nicely against the dark foliage.
 She also employs an unusual perspective here, positioning the leaves closest to us and the people further away, so we get a sense of observing from afar rather than following on their heels.